 The Kayenta formation conformably overlies the Wingate sandstone; the contact between the two formations is gradational in most places.
 The formation is notable for its variety of rock types.
-Sandstone, red, buff, gray, and lavender in color, is the most abundant type; but the formation also contains considerable quantities of red siltstone, thin-bedded shale, and conglomerate.
+Sandstone, red, buff, gray and lavender in color, is the most abundant type; but the formation also contains considerable quantities of red siltstone, thin-bedded shale, and conglomerate.
 The conglomerate contains pebbles of sandstone, shale, and limestone.
-The sandstone is composed of rounded to subrounded quartz grains, and minor quantities of mica, feldspar, and dark minerals.
+The sandstone is composed of rounded to subrounded quartz grains and minor quantities of mica, feldspar, and dark minerals.
 Most of the sandstone is thin-bedded, cross-bedded in part, and flaggy; some is massive.
 Individual sandstone beds are lenticular and discontinuous and interfinger with shale and, in places, with conglomerate.
-The Kayenta typically crops out in a series of benches and ledges.
+The Kayenta typically crops out in a perfes of benches and ledges.
 The ledges in many places overhang recesses where softer beds have eroded back.
 The lower part of the formation is more firmly cemented and forms resistant, thick ledges that protect the underlying Wingate sandstone from erosion.

-The Kayenta formation in the Davis Mesa quadrangle ranges in thickness from 180 to 240 feet, except on the walls of Paradox Valley where it thins greatly.
+The Kayenta formation in the Horse Range Mesa quadrangle ranges in thickness from 180 to 210 feet.
 Abrupt local changes in thickness of 10 to 20 feet are common.
 The irregular bedding, channel filling, and range of thickness all indicate a fluviatile origin.